1999 Australian Open: Men's doubles

 Jonas Björkman successfully defended his Australian Open doubles title.

-Patrick Rafter became one of the few men to hold a singles and doubles Grand Slam title simultaneously.

 Last year's double star and defending champion Jacco Eltingh retired at the end of the previous year, so his former partner Jonas Björkman teamed up with countryman Patrick Rafter as the fifth seed.

 The other top seeds were "Indian Express" (Mahesh Bhupathi and Leander Paes) at No. 1, the "Woodies" (Todd Woodbridge and Mark Woodforde) at No. 2, Mark Knowles and Daniel Nestor at No. 3, and Ellis Ferreira and Rick Leach at No. 4.
 Former Eltingh partner Paul Haarhuis teamed up with Patrick Galbraith to make the sixth seeded team.
 Frenchmen Olivier Delaître and Fabrice Santoro were No. 7; and Sébastien Lareau and Alex O'Brien came at No. 8.

 The first round saw half of the No. 9 to No. 16 seeds fall; and Lareau and O'Brien joining them.
 Knowles and Nestor fell in the second round, and Delaître and Santoro went out in the third round.
 Apart from those casualties, however, all of the Top 8 made the quarterfinals.
 Also in the quarterfinals were Americans Richey Reneberg and Jonathan Stark, Gustavo Kuerten and Nicolás Lapentti; and tenth seeds Yevgeny Kafelnikov and Daniel Vacek.

 Kuerten and Lapentti withdrew from the quarterfinals due to Lapentti's unexpected run to the semifinals of the singles competition.
 As such, Björkman and Rafter (who would've been their opponents) got an effective bye to the semifinals of the doubles.
 First seeds Bhupathi and Paes joined them, after triumphing over Reneberg and Stark; second seeds Woodbridge and Woodforde followed, defeating Kafelnikov and Vacek; and fourth seeds Ferreira and Leach also went through, defeating Galbraith and Haarhuis.

 Bhupathi and Paes easily defeated Ferreira and Leach, 7–6^{(7–1)}, 6–3, 7–6^{(7–5)} to end up in the final, where they were joined by Björkman and Rafter; who came back from two sets down to defeat the Woodies, 3–6, 4–6, 6–2, 6–2, 8–6.
 The final of the men's doubles ended up also going to five sets after Bhupathi and Paes won a very close tiebreaker in the fourth (12–10).
 However, Björkman and Rafter took out the fifth set 6–4 to claim Björkman's second and Rafter's only Grand Slam doubles title.